 If you want to add extra features, get back to the tool kit available on the left of the screen and proceed to edit your flipbook even further.

 Finally, you got to the “Publishing” view.
 From here, you can add a name and a description to your flipbook.
-Once you are done, hit the “Publish now” button.
+Then, hit the “Publish now” button.

 The PDF format is still the most popular file format for documents and books because it’s portable and accessible from different operating systems without losing its properties or styles.